-The procedure of the exact simulation was adapted by Herrmann and Zucca \cite{herrmann-zucca-exact} in order to generate the first passage time of continuous diffusion processes.
-We focus now our attention on the first time passage of the diffusion $Y$, starting in $y_0$, through the level $L$.
-This algorithm is also based on the Girsanov formula on one hand, and on the other hand, it requires the construction of a skeleton of a 3-dimensional Bessel process.
+The procedure of the exact simulation was modified by Herrmann and Zucca \cite{herrmann-zucca-exact} to generate the first passage time of continuous diffusion processes.
+We now focus on the first passage time of the diffusion $Y$, starting in $y_0$, through the level $L$.
+This algorithm is also based on the Girsanov formula, and requires constructing a skeleton of a 3-dimensional Bessel process.

-We first recall that in the particular case of the Brownian motion, the first passage time through the level $L$ denoted by $\tau_L$ satisfies $\tau_L \sim (L-y_0)^2/G^{2}$ where $G \sim \mathcal{N}(0,1)$.
-The main idea is therefore to first generate a Brownian passage time and secondly to accept or reject this variate proposal using the Girsanov weight.
-The construction of this algorithm looks very much like the algorithms presented by Beskos and Roberts.
-The main difference is to replace the Brownian paths (or Brownian bridge paths) appearing in the rejection sampling by Bessel paths.
-The explanation of such a modification is related to the observation: once the Brownian first passage time $\tau_L$ is generated, the Brownian motion constrained to stay under the level $L$ on $[0,\tau_L]$ can be related to a $3$-dimensional Bessel process.
-The algorithm proposal is the following.
+We first recall that in the particular case of Brownian motion, the first passage time through level $L$ denoted by $\tau_L$ satisfies $\tau_L \sim (L-y_0)^2/G^{2}$, where $G \sim \mathcal{N}(0,1)$.
+The primary idea is therefore to first generate a Brownian crossing and second to accept or reject this variate using the Girsanov weight.
+The construction of this algorithm looks similar to the algorithms presented by Beskos, Papaspiliopoulos and Roberts.
+The primary difference is to replace the Brownian paths (or Brownian bridge paths) that appear in the rejection sampling by Bessel paths.
+The explanation of such a modification derives from the observation that once the Brownian first passage time $\tau_L$ is generated, the Brownian motion constrained to stay under the level $L$ on $[0,\tau_L]$ is related to a $3$-dimensional Bessel process.
+The algorithm proposal is as follows.